alangunning/doc-ai-analysis-starter/docs/content/intro.md

 # Introduction

-Doc AI Starter helps you explore document-processing workflows powered by GitHub's AI models.
+Doc AI Starter is a showcase template for developers exploring GitHub's AI models.
+It illustrates how to structure `.prompt.yaml` files and apply the models to advanced document analysis.
+The pipeline demonstrates how to convert documents, validate outputs, run analysis prompts, and review pull requests—all inside the GitHub ecosystem.

+> **Note:** Sample files are stored directly in the repository to keep the example self-contained.
+For production use or large datasets, move documents to Git LFS or an external object store such as Amazon S3.

 The template includes:

 - a Python package with helpers for conversion, validation, and analysis
 - CLI scripts that wrap the package functions
 - GitHub Actions that automate each step of the pipeline, including AI-based PR review and optional auto-approve & merge
+- sample `.prompt.yaml` files that define prompts for GitHub's AI models
 - this Docusaurus site with additional guides and references

 ## Pipeline at a Glance